openshift/enhancements/enhancements/network/bgp-overview.md

 it should be possible to run your own BGP routing daemon on the host via a `DaemonSet`.

-OVN-Kuberenetes uses a different host network configuration where egress traffic is routed by Open vSwitch flows programmed by OVN.
-This mode is referred to as "shared gateway mode".
+OVN-Kubernetes uses a different host network configuration where egress traffic is routed by Open vSwitch flows programmed by OVN.
 It means that a dynamic routing daemon must also feed those routes into OVN configuration, so it's not as straight forward as just running an existing daemon on the host.

 A future enhancement is needed to describe how we would provide this functionality natively with OpenShift.